hashicorp/terraform-provider-vsphere/website/docs/r/custom_attribute.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the custom attribute.
 * `managed_object_type` - (Optional) The object type that this attribute may be applied to.
-If not set the custom attribute may be applied to any object type.
-For a full list, click [here](#managed_object_types).
-Forces a new custom attribute if changed.
+If not set, the custom attribute may be applied to any object type.
+For a full list, click [here](#managed-object-types).
+Forces a new resource if changed.

 ## Managed Object Types

 The following table will help you determine what value you need to enter for the managed object type you want the attribute to apply to.

-Note that if you want a attribute to apply to all objects leave the type unspecified.
+Note that if you want a attribute to apply to all objects, leave the type unspecified.

 <table>